rnd-team-dev/plotoptix/README.rst

 CUDA Toolkit
 ------------

-CUDA libraries are not included in the package.
-They are rather huge, and the installation is relatively straight-forward.
-Visit
+CUDA libraries are not included in the package and required only for the video encoding features of PlotOptiX.
+Visit `CUDA download page <https://developer.nvidia.com/cuda-downloads>`__, select your operating system and CUDA version **10.x**.
-`CUDA download page <https://developer.nvidia.com/cuda-downloads>`__, select your operating system and CUDA version **10.x**.
 Download and run the installer.

-*Linux note:* Install the most recent GPU driver before installing CUDA toolkit, it makes things easier.
+*Linux note:* Install the GPU driver before installing CUDA toolkit, it makes things easier.

 In general, it is a good idea to keep your GPU driver up to date.